-The TigerSwitch 10/100/1000, SMC8150L2, is an intelligent Layer 2 switch with 50 10/100/1000BASE-T ports, four of which are combination ports\ that are shared with four SFP transceiver slots (see Figure 1-1, Ports 45-48).

-The SMC8150L2 includes an SNMP-based management agent embedded on the main board, which supports both in-band and out-of-band access for managing the switch.
+The SMC6128PL2 and SMC6152PL2 are intelligent PoE switches with 24/48 10/100BASE-T ports, two 10/100/1000BASE-T ports, and two Gigabit combination ports1 that are comprised of an RJ-45 port and an SFP transceiver slot.
+There is also an SNMP-based management agent embedded on the main board.
+This agent supports both in-band and out-of-band access for managing the switch.

-The switch can easily tame your network with full support for Spanning Tree Protocol, Multicast Switching, and Virtual LANs.
-It brings order to poorly performing networks by segregating them into separate broadcast domains with IEEE 802.1Q compliant VLANs, empowers multimedia applications with multicast switching and CoS services.
+These switches provide a broad range of powerful features for Layer 2 switching, delivering reliability and consistent performance for your network traffic.
+They bring order to poorly performing networks by segregating them into separate broadcast domains with IEEE 802.1Q compliant VLANs, and empower multimedia applications with multicast switching and CoS services.